Sam Melville: Accomplices

-Melville had met and become romantically involved with Jane Alpert, a recent graduate from Swarthmore College, while she was enrolled in a graduate program in journalism at Columbia University.
+Melville had met and become romantically involved with Jane Alpert, a recent graduate of Swarthmore College, while she was enrolled in a graduate program in journalism at Columbia University.
 The pair were also close with Pat Swinton and Dave Hughey who assisted them with several bombings.
 Other members of their group were never identified.
 Melville and Alpert became increasingly involved with the Weather Underground and the Black Panther Party.

 Arrest and charges

-In New York City, Melville had been working with a well known radical activist group known as "The Crazies".
+In New York City, Melville had been working with a radical activist group known as "The Crazies".
 One of their members, George Demmerle, was an FBI informant who assisted in the gathering of evidence and apprehension of the group.
 On November 12, 1969, hours after the Criminal Courts Building bombing, police arrested Melville and Demmerle as they placed dynamite charges in National Guard trucks parked outside the 69th Regimental Armory at 26th Street and Lexington Avenue.
 Alpert and Hughey were arrested shortly thereafter.